Building Warranties and the Perils Of ‘License Lending’: Does This Make a Registered Domestic Builder the Contracted Builder?

 By Justin Cotton, Director, Lovegrove & Cotton – Construction and Planning Lawyers

-Sadly it is an all too familiar occurrence to find a registered domestic builder falling foul of the situation where their builder registration details have been used on a building contract where they have never actually been to the site.
+Sadly it is not an unfamiliar occurrence to find a registered domestic builder in the situation where their builder registration details have been used on a building contract where they have never actually been to the site.

-It is a little like allowing one’s head to be placed in a noose, albeit it may seem like a good idea at the time, because the registered builder is receiving remuneration for the use of their builder occupational licence on a job.
-The problem is though, that firstly you are enabling someone else to circumvent the consumer orientated requirements of the building law, and secondly the registered builder has no control over the quality of the build.
+It is a little like allowing one’s head to be placed in a noose, notwithstanding the remuneration for the use of one’s builder occupational licence on a job.
+The problem is that, firstly, you are enabling someone else to circumvent the consumer orientated requirements of the building law, and, secondly, the registered builder has no control over the quality of the build.

-In a recent matter the writer was involved in, the two partners of a building business had split the projects between them based on the geographic location of each site.
+Our firm recalls a matter we had carriage of where the two partners of a building business had split the projects between them based on the geographic location of each site.
 The problem later arose that only one of the partners was a registered builder, and that registered builder soon discovered that there were a number of problem projects with defects that he knew nothing about, but where his details had been entered as the ‘registered builder’ on the building contract.

 Builder registration name and number are not only relevant to the building contract, they are also used to obtain the domestic builder (or warranty) insurance on the contract and for the details on the building permit.
 If the registered builder individual on the contract, the building permit and the insurance policy is not actually the builder carrying out the works, this can amount to misrepresentation to the relevant building surveyor and the insurer, regardless of whether or not the owner knows about or consents to the situation.